 Potential Change Drivers

 There are several fundamentals requirements that have forced us to delay a holistic digital transformation.
 It’s no longer something that only the large companies do, everyone has to be deploying a digital strategy of some kind.
 Some major questions come to mind – What defines success?
 Who is doing this effectively?
 Is it the Billion $ global companies?
-Clearly not, if success were to be achieved through allocating the largest budget to digital for pharma/biotech firms, then the companies with the deepest pockets would all be beating everyone else but that is clearly not been the case.
+Clearly not, if success were to be achieved through allocating the largest budget to digital for pharma/biotech firms, then the companies with the deepest pockets would all be beating everyone else but that has clearly not been the case.

 You have to start somewhere.
 The following 2 change/success drivers need to be part of what every company is working towards in digital transformation: